Code-Institute-Submissions/deevdz-milestone-project-1/README.md

 **Areas of concern when testing were the following:**
 1. Homepage Slider - I have tested that this is working across multiple browsers and mobile devices.
 I have made changes to the size of the slider based on screen size and also what information is displayed.
 2. Navigation - I have tested that the navigation changes to a burger menu on mobile devices and that the dropdown menu is working as expected.
 3. What do I need page - I have tested that the accordian is working as it should across all browsers and mobile devices.
+There was an issue with the accordian expanding on iPhones.
+The fix involved adding the following css "cursor: pointer;" to the dropdown area of the accordian header.
 4. Timetable page - The responsive table is working as expected with a scroll bar appearing on smaller devices to allow users to see the contents of the table at a resonable size.
 5. Map in Modal Box in Footer - I have tested the functionality of this feature across all browsers and devices and it is working as it should.
 Allowing users to open a modal box, view the location on a map and then exit out of the modal box by clicking on the close button.
 6. Call to action - Newsletter sign up at the bottom of the pages - I have incorporated mailchimp code to allow users to add themselves to an existing mailing list.
 I have tested this feature by successfully adding one of my email addresses to the list.